A question I hear quite often from new clients is, “how long does it take to notice weight loss?”

 Can You Lose Weight And Gain Muscle At The Same Time?

-This is something that has been talked about for years, is it actually possible to lose body fat and gain lean muscle tissue at the same time?
+This is something that has been talked about for years, is it actually possible for weight loss and muscle gain to happen at the same time?

 As always in the world of fitness, it depends.

-In general, however, it is absolutely possible to lose fat and build muscle at the same time.
+In general, however, it is absolutely possible for weight loss and muscle gain to occur at the same time.
 This is called body recomposition and has been proven to work in bodybuilder circles.

-Although it is possible to lose fat and gain muscle at the same time, a lot of variables have to take place for this to occur.
+Although it is possible to weight loss and muscle growth to happen at the same time, a lot of variables have to take place for this to occur.